EXPLAINER: How Congress will count Electoral College votes

 HOW DOES THE SESSION UNFOLD?

-The two chambers meet midday to count the votes.
-If the vice president cannot preside, there is precedent for the Senate pro-tempore, or the longest-serving senator in the majority party, to lead the session.
+The two chambers meet together midday to count the votes.
+Pence is expected to preside, but if the vice president cannot be there, there is precedent for the Senate pro tempore, or the longest-serving senator in the majority party, to lead the session.
 That’s currently Sen. Chuck Grassley, R-Iowa.

 The presiding officer opens and presents the certificates of the electoral votes in alphabetical order of the states.
-The appointed “tellers” from each chamber, members of both parties, then read each certificate out loud.
-The tellers record and count the votes, The presiding officer announces who has won the majority votes for both president and vice president.
+The appointed “tellers” from the House and Senate, members of both parties, then read each certificate out loud and record and count the votes.
+At the end, the presiding officer announces who has won the majority of votes for both president and vice president.

 WHAT IF THERE’S AN OBJECTION?